 It honestly provides a really great balance of risk and reward.
 Perhaps the easiest way to make money is by putting ads on your blog.
 It’s fairly easy to set up and 100% passive.

-But the problem is that this low risk also comes with the lowest reward, and you’re going to make pennies rather than dollars.
+But the problem with ads is that the low risk also comes with the lowest reward, and you’re going to make pennies rather than dollars.
 On the other end of the spectrum, creating and selling your own products is probably the best way to make money with your website.
 But it also comes with the highest risk.

-It takes time and money to create your own products and if you don’t know how to sell it properly or your audience doesn’t want it, you’ve wasted even more time and money.
+It takes time and money to create your own products and if you don’t know how to sell them properly or your audience doesn’t want them, you’ve wasted even more time and money.

 I know because this happened to me.
 The very first product that I created was a diet and fitness plan that I thought was just AWESOME.
 But guess what… Our audience didn’t agree.

 We didn’t know who our target customer was, what they wanted, or how to sell anything to them.

 With affiliate marketing for bloggers, you can promote different products and services to your audience with generally no investment of money and far less investment of time.
 If you have trouble selling one product or your audience doesn’t like it, you can try another one.